 It is also important to keep in mind that social media is a pay-to-play world.
-For example, it is currently estimated that approximately only 2-5% of a pages fans will see organic content.
+Although the cost-per-click on some social advertising channels are currently shrinking, keep in mind not all of your account followers are going to see your content.
 So, brands have the flexibility of posting multiple times daily, without overwhelming their users.
 That being said there is such a thing as too many posts!
 We recommend testing out multiple posting schedules on the various platforms to decipher the best number of posts for you.

-On Facebook we recommend posting fresh content at least three times a week, but in order for your audience to notice the content and consider the page to be actively posting, try to post one to three times daily.
+On Facebook, we recommend posting fresh content two or three times a week.
 This does not need to be strictly content from your website; this can also include sharing relevant news for your industry or a human interest post about individuals in the office.

 Since LinkedIn is a more professional platform that sees the most activity Monday through Friday, we recommend only posting on weekdays.
-Since the content shared on LinkedIn is different than many of the other platforms keep your posts professional and only post once or twice daily in an attempt to not overwhelm the individuals following you.
+Since the content shared on LinkedIn is different from many of the other platforms, keep your posts professional and only post once or twice daily in an attempt to not overwhelm the individuals following you.

-Since many brands are still finding their way to Instagram, it is easier to annoy followers on the platform.
-We recommend staying active by posting multiple times a week but not posting more than two or three times a day.
+For Instagram, we recommend staying active by posting multiple times a week but not posting more than two or three times per day.
 When posting on Instagram as a business it is very important to have a balance of content based pieces and fun images!

-Keep in mind these are general guidelines and vary from industry to industry, the best way to find out what is best for your particular profile and audience is to A/B test.
-Once you have decided what has been working and hasn't been working for you in the past play around with the schedule you use.
-Keep in mind if you are thinking about testing yet this year to set a schedule for 2015 the upcoming holidays will dramatically skew your results!
+Keep in mind these are general guidelines and vary from industry to industry.
+The best way to find out what is best for your particular profile and audience is to A/B test.
+Once you have decided what has been working and what hasn't been working for you in the past, play around with the schedule you use.

 How to Make or Break Your Social Presence!